 Poster competition

-The poster competition is back in 2023!
+The poster competition is back for 2025!

-Check out the 2022 winners here!
+Check out the winners of the 2024 competition.

 We wish that everyone could be a winner, but we only have a limited number of prizes.
 So, here’s the lowdown on what the judges will be looking for:

-• Creativity in approach – Innovative angle on the content or creative interpretation of the theme
+• Creativity in approach – Innovative angle on the content or creative interpretation of the theme – don’t be afraid to think outside the box

 • Content – Clear, accurate and informative about a STEM topic